-- 1. Fire Alarm Control Panels Ensure personnel know how and when to silence the panel, and how and when to reset the panel. - 2.
+- Fire Alarm Control Panels Ensure personnel know how and when to silence the panel and how and when to reset the panel. - 2.
 Fire Enunciator Panels Ensure personnel know how to test and silence the enunciator panels. - 3.
-Fault Detection- It is important for staff to know they should not reset a fire alarm system if it has been activated by a fault.
+Fault Detection It is important for staff to know they should not reset a fire alarm system if it has been activated by a fault.
 (Yellow fault lights instead of red alarm lights) Doing so makes it difficult for maintenance personnel to locate and repair the fault.

-Fire alarm systems will be tested annually by the Department of General Services and inspected by the local fire department biennially (every other year).
-The facility fire safety officer will ensure tests and inspections are completed.
+Fire alarm systems will be tested annually by the Department of General Services and inspected by the local fire department bi-annually.
+The Facility Fire Safety Officer will ensure the fire systems are inspected quarterly.